jchadwick/react-query-presentation/script.md

 # Converting a React App to React Query - Teaching Script

-## Introduction (2-3 minutes)
-"Today we're going to convert a traditional React application that uses useState and useEffect for data management to use React Query.
-Our example app is a task management system that currently uses local state, manual loading states, and explicit data fetching.

-Before we start, let's understand why we're making this change.
+## Demo App intro
+Let's take a look at the demo app.

+[Run application: `npm start`]
+[Open in browser]

+It's a simple task management system with tasks grouped into "project" buckets.

+Notice that I've deliberately added a delay to all the network calls just so that the benefits of converting to React Query will be that much more obvious later.

+[Click on a Project]

+When I click on a project it loads that project's tasks.

+And then I can update their status...

+[Update task status]

+When I do that, two things happen:

+1) the network call is made (and takes a few seconds) and the task status is eventually updated in the UI
+2) Whenever a task is modified it shows up in this "Recently Updated" task list in the sidebar

+This recently updated list is across all projects, so when I update a task in another project, that shows up, too.

+[ Select another Project, update a task status]

+We also have no caching at all, so when I navigate around the projects, the tasks are loaded fresh every time - even the ones we've already loaded.

+[ Select another Project, then the original Project ]

+## Code intro

+[ Open ProjectDetails.tsx ]

+Now if we jump into the code, we can see it's using just the native React hooks, mostly useState to store component-level state and useEffect to load data into the state.

+[ Highlight isLoading and error states ]

+It handles all the loading and error states with explicit state getter/setters.

+[ Go to definition of useRecentTasks ]

+It also uses context to manage that shared list of recent tasks.

 Our current app has several limitations:
-1. We're managing loading and error states manually
+1. managing loading and error states manually
-2. We have no caching
+2. no caching
-3. We're writing a lot of boilerplate for data fetching
+3. writing a lot of boilerplate for data fetching
-4. We have no automatic background updates
+4. no automatic background updates
-5. We're managing server state in the same way as UI state
+5. managing server state in the same way as UI state

 ## Step 1: Setup (5 minutes)
 "First, let's set up React Query in our application.
 We already have it installed, but we need to configure the QueryClient and provider.